LucasLeandro1204/Fontawesome-scrapper/README.md

 # Fontawesome-scrapper
-Simple way to get a JSON archive with all fontawesome icons.
+Simple way to get a JSON archive with all font-awesome icons.

 ## Installation
 ```bash